qooxdoo/qooxdoo/docs/desktop/gui/themes.md

 So we have mastered one essential part for appearance themes.
 It is basically the easiest part, but seen quite often.
-Compared to CSS you always have a full control about the styling of such an child control.
+Compared to CSS you always have a full control about the styling of such a child control.
 There is no type of implicit inheritance.
 This may also be seen negatively, but most developers tend to like it more.

-Such an alias also redirects all child controls of the left hand selector to the right hand selector.
+Such an alias also redirects all child controls of the left-hand selector to the right-hand selector.
 This means that the icon inside the button is automatically redirected as well.
 Internally this mapping looks like this:

 ```